Safety Features of Onshore and Offshore Oil Rigs

 Working Safely on Oil Rigs

 Like most industrial activities, extracting petroleum from far below the surface always involves the potential for danger.
 As such, this kind of work can pose various safety-related concerns.
 Thankfully, safety regulations continue to significantly improve over the years among both onshore and offshore oil rig operations.
-Producing companies, and various industry partners alike, value safety first above all else.
-This is why at MSI Pipe Protection Technologies, we ensure that our pipe protectors are designed to protect company investments, field workers, civilians, and the environment where operations are taking place.
+Producing companies and various industry partners alike value safety first above all else.
+This is why, at MSI Pipe Protection Technologies, we ensure that our pipe protectors are designed to protect company investments, field workers, civilians, and the environment where operations are taking place.

 Though there are common and standard regulations on both kinds of oil rigs, some features differ between onshore and offshore rigs.
 The types of safety issues that must be confronted in each of these environments are explained below.
 Learn more now…